noarche/xref-tld/README.md

 # ꧁꧂  xRef-TLD 👁️‍🗨️

 xref-TLD is a cross platform domain cross ref. tool used to discover domains with different TDL and the same name.

+Filter Option yes = blank lander pages, pages for sale, under constuction, or under 2.8kb in size are not seen as valid.

 # ꧁꧂  Buy me a coffee ☕